danielJAmoils/CHESS_JS/readme.md

             pawn to queen
             castling
             check and check rules
-            bugs-pawn with something too in frount?,rook moving backwards?
+            bugs-pawn with something too in frount?,rook moving backwards? knight blocked bishop when not supposed to down-left? queen moving 2spaces too little.
+            install node and test-test onclicks by calling the cell clicked function

         Possible additons:
             make cell amount custimizable